Do you need to get rid of armadillos? We can help!

 Armadillo Removal Strategies

 Nine-banded armadillos thrive in warmer regions across the United States, especially in the southeast and southwest.
-They are known for their hard scaled armour and clawed toes used for digging.
+They are known for their hard-scaled armor and clawed toes used for digging.
 These unique creatures may look harmless but they can wreak havoc on your yards and lawns by digging near your house’s foundation or destroying your garden.
 If you’ve seen a burrow or damage on your property caused by one of these animals, it’s time to call the wildlife experts at Trutech to conduct a humane armadillo removal.

-Our animal removal specialists are licensed to perform humane armadillo removal services at your home, in your yard, or in your garage.
+Our wildlife removal specialists are licensed to perform humane armadillo removal services at your home, in your yard, or in your garage.
 Since these animals can carry diseases such as leprosy, it is important to have an expert from Trutech conduct an efficient armadillo removal from your property.

 You can trust Trutech because our expert technicians and specialists have over 100 years of combined experience in the wildlife maintenance industry.
 Backed by this experience, you are guaranteed that Trutech will help solve your armadillo control problems.
 Our specialists understand the needs of armadillos and have the tools and skills they need to control these creatures using the right precautions.

-If you are worried about the well-being of your animal neighbors, rest assured that Trutech cares about the lives of all animals, big or small.
 Our environmentally sensitive armadillo removal services will remove armadillos from your property ethically and efficiently.
 With the help of Trutech, you can protect your property from potential damage caused by armadillos.

 Signs an Armadillo is on Your Property

+If you live in Dallas, San Antonio, Orlando, Tampa, Charleston, Savannah, or Hilton Head, and you notice burrows and holes around your home, you might have armadillos.
 Armadillos can cause problems when they dig in gardens and yards looking for grubs.
 Their feeding activities leave behind holes several inches deep, tear up flowerbeds, uproot shrubs and saplings, and destroy garden vegetables.

-Dangers of Armadillo Infestation
+Risk of Armadillo Infestation

 Armadillo digging can undermine the structural integrity of foundations, driveways, and sidewalks when the animals burrow under these areas.
 Their digging while foraging for food and burrowing may also increase the potential for topsoil erosion.
 Armadillos have been known to carry the bacteria responsible for causing leprosy, which may transfer to humans who come into physical contact with the creatures.